yuplin2333/representation-space-jailbreak/README.md

 - **Visualization** (Section 3)

+  After you obtained jailbreak results by running the main experiment, use `./tools/extract_visualization_from_result.ipynb` to generate visualization datasets from you result.
+Modify the filepaths inside.

   Run `./scripts/visualize_anchored.sh`.
 Modify the parameters in the scripts to your need.

   In the following cases, change `python visualizer_anchored.py` to `python visualizer_anchored_{var, var_first2comp, emptydatasets}.py` in this script: